gmoysiad/sentiment_analysis/README.md

-# AWS SageMaker
+# AWS SageMaker Sentiment Analysis

-Sentiment Analysis Web App is a notebook and collection of Python files to be completed.
-The result is a deployed RNN performing sentiment analysis on movie reviews complete with publicly accessible API and a simple web page which interacts with the deployed endpoint.
-This project assumes that you have some familiarity with SageMaker.
-Completing the XGBoost Sentiment Analysis notebook should suffice.
+The notebook and Python files provided here, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.

+## Project Information

+### Contents

+- Step 1: Downloading the data
+- Step 2: Preparing and Processing the data
+- Step 3: Upload the data to S3
+- Step 4: Build and Train the PyTorch Model
+- Step 5: Testing the Model
+- Step 6: Deploying the model for testing
+- Step 7: Use the model for testing
+- Step 8: Deploy the model for the web app
+- Step 9: Use the model for the web app